dpoulson/SabertoothPacketSerial/README.md

 Sabertooth Packet Serial Class
 ==============================

-This is a python class for using a Sabertooth speed controller that supports packet serial communication
+This is a python class for using a Sabertooth speed controller that supports packet serial communication.
+Both new and legacy packet serial modes are supported.

 * https://www.dimensionengineering.com/
 * https://www.dimensionengineering.com/datasheets/USBSabertoothPacketSerialReference.pdf